 Part 1 – Assemblage of Colored Dots: How Monitors Actually Work

 Imagine an entire grid of very tiny, almost microscopic squares (quadrilaterals) that can change into either blue, red, or green.
 That is exactly the basic framework for all commercial display technologies today.

 Therefore, an image on a screen is simply a specific configuration of each colored square of that grid which, when summed up together, forms the multimedia you see on it.

 Video Description: Should you want to find out more about how computers determine what colors to use on the screen, we recommend this video by Basics Explained, H3Vtux, who, by the way, has other great like this, where they explain how other hardware/software related things work.

-You might have already seen an individual pixel, either by using a magnifying tool, or simply looking hard onto relatively bigger screens with fewer total pixels in them.
+You might have already seen an individual pixel, either by using a magnifying tool or simply looking hard at relatively bigger screens with fewer total pixels in them.

 Either way, these pixels pretty much dictate many of the capabilities and specifications of your monitor.
 They also serve as the biggest indicator of cost along with the monitor’s physical size, apart from other things such as refresh rates.